GrassMonk/GrassMonk.github.io/index.md

 # About me

 🤠 G'Day!
 I'm an educated software developer looking for professional experience in the IT industry.
 I pursue new knowledge with curiosity, and I learn best when I am creating something.
+I love making programs, drawing cartoons, walking and camping in the bush and enjoy movies, games and conversations with my friends.
 On this website, you can use or read about some of my past and current projects that I've built in my own time or during my time at the University of Wollongong.

 ![me](https://i.imgur.com/1iozqdm.jpg)